marmelab/ra-supabase/packages/ra-supabase/README.md

 ### Password Reset When Forgotten

 If users forgot their password, they can request for a reset if you add the `/forgot-password` custom route.
 You should also set up the [`/set-password` custom route](#invitation-handling) to allow them to choose their new password.

+This requires you to configure your supabase instance:

+1. Go to your dashboard
+1. Set **Site URL** to your application URL
+1. Add your application URL in the **Redirect URLs** section

+You can now add the `/forgot-password` and `/set-password` custom routes:

 ```jsx
 // in App.js